Last Update: Jul 24, 2025

 The AssaultRower may look rugged with its chain and steel frame, but it is really a belt drive rower with a comfortable seat and handles.

 The AssaultRower Elite has two of my favorite comfort features.
 First, the seat is my favorite.
-It is so soft and molded, which will keep rowers comfortable for their whole routine.
+It is so soft and molded, keeping you comfortable for your whole routine.
 The handles are nice and did not cause any sore spots for me to use.
 They also have a middle grip for rowing one-armed.
-The AssaultRower Elite is one of my favorite rowers for just rowing.
-You can easily set up an interval workout on the console, but if you want to just put some headphones on and listen to music while you freestyle a workout, the Elite is a great choice.
+The comfortable design encourages me to row for longer.

 No ongoing subscription is required to use the AssaultRower.
 It is ideal for athletes hoping to escape those added fees.
 AssaultFitness provides free content through the AssaultFitness app.
-You can find instructional videos and workout programs on the app.
-It is nice to see a brand supporting its customers through their athletic endeavors at no extra cost.
-The Elite allows you to row for endurance or power.
-The console is Bluetooth-enabled, so you can even pair a heart rate monitor for heart rate training.
 The AssaultRower Elite is perfect for low-tech, comfortable rowing.

 + PROS